Home

 Sistrums were small musical instruments with a U-shaped frame and a handle at the bottom.
 Strung on bars between the two parts of the U were small pieces of metal or other objects which could create a rattling sound.
 The collection of the Jewish oral law, known as the MISHNAH, recognized the sistrum, also called a rattler-sistrum, as the instrument used by women who mourned the death of a relative or friend.
 This instrument probably originated in Egypt.
 It was used to express great joy as well as deep sorrow (2 Sam.
 6:5); (cornets, KJV; (from Nelson's Illustrated Bible Dictionary)

-The “tabret.” scholars think it was a drum, like a tom-tom, made
+The “tabret.” scholars think it was a drum, like a tom-tom.

 So there were various instruments used in worship and singing, what was available was used (Exodus 15:1; Psalm 122).